Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 1.  **Frontend (This Application):** A static web application built with React and TypeScript.
 It provides the user interface where you configure and manage your routers.
 Router details are stored in your browser's local storage.

 2.  **Backend Proxy (`/proxy` directory):** A simple, **stateless** Node.js server that you run on your Orange Pi.
 It acts as a secure bridge between the frontend and your routers.
-It receives requests from the frontend (including the credentials for the target router) and makes the API connection on its behalf.
+It receives requests from the frontend (including the credentials for the target router) and makes the REST API connection on its behalf.

-This separation is necessary because web browsers, for security reasons, cannot make the type of direct network connection required to talk to the MikroTik API.
+This separation is necessary because web browsers, for security reasons, have restrictions (CORS) that prevent them from directly communicating with the router's REST API.

 ### Tech Stack

 -   **Frontend:** React 19, TypeScript, Tailwind CSS, Recharts
--   **Backend:** Node.js, Express.js, `node-routeros`
+-   **Backend:** Node.js, Express.js, Axios
 -   **AI:** Google Gemini API (`@google/genai`)

 ---